DeepLearnI/atlas-ce-docs/docs/api_docs/sources/ce-quickstart-guide.md

  1. Validate that you are in the same Python environment that you ran the installation script in
  2. Run `atlas-server start`.
 If you installed Atlas with GPU enabled, you can also start Atlas Server with GPU support by running `atlas-server start -g`

+!!! success
- 3. Validate the GUI is running by going to the [GUI](http://localhost:5555)
+    Validate the GUI is running by going to the [GUI](http://localhost:5555).
+This is your centralized location to track all of your experiments.

 ---